WishKuo/WonderLab/Software_Doc/Unity/Stage1_Gear.md

 Author: Wish Kuo

 The following scripts are related to the Gear (1st) Station.
 Each function is fully implemented, and is described below.
-Ror more information please reference the comments in the scripts.
+For detailed information please reference to the comments in the scripts.

 # Dependency (Where should put the scripts)
 - On the train (local): `Assets/Scripts/Train/TrainGearController.cs`
 - In the main game scene (global):
     - Link Arduino to Unity: `Assets/Scripts/Train/GearButtonController.cs`

-# `TrainGearController.cpp`
+# `TrainGearController.cs`
 This script should be added to the prefab of the train.

+It receives the input from either physical inputs or a keyboard, and then makes the action.

 ## Variables
 ### Configuration
 - `private int length_total_max`: maximum length of the total gears
 - `private float initial_trainSpeed`: default speed for the train
 - `private float RotationSpeed`: the gear's rotation speed